-Symptoms of PTSD after a motorcycle crash include:
+Symptoms of PTSD after a motorcycle accident include:

 - Fear and anxiety that interferes with usual activities